bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Those are just a back and forth that establish the session with the mining pool for the encrypted channel.
 That's pretty basic stuff, uses Libsodium, some creative license there on making that useful and lightweight.
 And then the actual decentralized mining commands of I need to know who to pay.
-We call it the Coinbaser.
+We call it the coinbaser.
-I don't remember who coined that word, but when you get a list of miners to pay in Eloipool, it was called the Coinbaser.
+I don't remember who coined that word, but when you get a list of miners to pay in Eloipool, it was called the coinbaser.
 So I kind of adopted that as well.
 So I have a block that I think is worth, four Bitcoin, who do I pay?
 And that's that.
 And then the miner, the next thing it needs to do is submit a proof of work.
-So the pool side can respond to the Coinbase request with this is the list of miners.
+So the pool side can respond to the coinbase request with this is the list of miners.
 It can respond to the shares like, yes, this was a good share.
 And if it's not, this was why, and this is what you need to fix about it.
 Generally, that's just, well, you're not mining on the right block anymore.